jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/gui.rst

    * - |mActionOpenTable|
      - | Switch to table view

-.. |plus_green| image:: ../../../../site-packages/qps/ui/icons/plus_green.svg
-   :width: 27px
-.. |profile_add_auto| image:: ../../../../site-packages/qps/ui/icons/profile_add_auto.svg
-   :width: 30px
-.. |speclib_add| image:: ../../../../site-packages/qps/ui/icons/speclib_add.svg
-   :width: 27px
-.. |speclib_save| image:: ../../../../site-packages/qps/ui/icons/speclib_save.svg
-   :width: 27px
-.. |mActionSelectAll| image:: ../../img/mActionSelectAll.svg
-   :width: 27px
-.. |mActionInvertSelection| image:: ../../img/mActionInvertSelection.svg
-   :width: 27px
-.. |mActionDeselectAll| image:: ../../img/mActionDeselectAll.svg
-   :width: 27px
-.. |mActionReload| image:: ../../img/mActionReload.svg
-   :width: 27px
-.. |mActionToggleEditing| image:: ../../img/mActionToggleEditing.svg
-   :width: 27px
-.. |mActionEditCut| image:: ../../img/mActionEditCut.svg
-   :width: 27px
-.. |mActionEditCopy| image:: ../../img/mActionEditCopy.svg
-   :width: 27px
-.. |mActionEditPaste| image:: ../../img/mActionEditPaste.svg
-   :width: 27px
-.. |mActionDeleteSelected| image:: ../../img/mActionDeleteSelected.svg
-   :width: 27px
-.. |mActionSaveAllEdits| image:: ../../img/mActionSaveAllEdits.svg
-   :width: 27px
-.. |mActionNewAttribute| image:: ../../img/mActionNewAttribute.svg
-   :width: 27px
-.. |mActionDeleteAttribute| image:: ../../img/mActionDeleteAttribute.svg
-   :width: 27px
-.. |system| image:: ../../img/system.svg
-   :width: 27px
-.. |mActionFormView| image:: ../../img/mActionFormView.svg
-   :width: 27px
-.. |mActionOpenTable| image:: ../../img/mActionOpenTable.svg
-   :width: 27px
-.. |symbology| image:: ../../img/symbology.svg
-   :width: 27px

 **Collecting spectra:**

-* Make sure to enable the |pickrasterspectrum| button in the menu bar and open a raster you want to collect spectra from in a Map Window.
+* Make sure to enable the |profile| button in the menu bar and open a raster you want to collect spectra from in a Map Window.
 * Click in a desired location in the Map Window.
 The pixels spectral profile at this location will now be shown in the plot in the Library Window.
 Mind that this will only visualize the spectrum, but nothing is saved at this point.